CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 =====================================

-In the previous :doc:`section</Survival Analysis intro>`, we introduced how survival analysis is used, and needed, and the mathematical objects that it relies on.
-In this notebook, we will work with real data and *lifelines* to estimate these mathematical objects.
+In the previous :doc:`section</Survival Analysis intro>`, we introduced how survival analysis is used, needed, and the mathematical objects that it relies on.
+In this article, we will work with real data and the *lifelines* library to estimate these mathematical objects.

 Estimating the Survival function using Kaplan-Meier
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-For this example, we will be investigating the lifetimes of political regimes around the world.
-A regime in this case is defined by a single individual's time in office who controls the regime.
-This could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the regime, and the death event is the retirement of the individual.
-Censorship can occur if they are a) still in offices are the time of dataset complilation (2008), or b) die while in office (this includes assassinations).
+For this example, we will be investigating the lifetimes of political leaders around the world.
+A political leader in this case is defined by a single individual's time in office who controls the ruling regime.
+This could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual's tenor, and the death event is the retirement of the individual.
+Censorship can occur if they are a) still in offices at the time of dataset complilation (2008), or b) die while in office (this includes assassinations).